prashantbaher/tcc-blog/_drafts/Solidworks Macro/create-tangent-arc.md

 title:  Solidworks Macros - Create Tangent Arc From VBA Macro
 ---

-In this post, I tell you about *how to create Tangent Arc through Solidworks VBA Macros* in a sketch.
+In this post, I tell you about *how to create a Tangent Arc through Solidworks VBA Macros* in a sketch.

 The process is almost identical with previous [Solidworks Sketch Macros - Create Line](/solidworks-macros/sketch-create-line) post.